 Fourtree Lawyers have extensive experience representing clients who are under investigation or facing criminal charges for Centrelink fraud.

 You may have a defence to the charges against you.
-Centrelink may have misinterpreted information you have given them, or they may have simply made an error.
+Centrelink may have misinterpreted the information you have given them, or they may have made an error.

 Contact our Criminal Defence Lawyers on 1300 529 444 as soon as possible.
 The earlier we can start building the strongest case possible, the higher your chance of getting a favourable outcome.

 For more information about Centrelink Fraud, click here.